LeandroMonteiroCritical/native-order-app-exercise/README.md

 2. **Dashboard**

-   - View client information
+   - View client information with animated header
-   - Browse order list
+   - Browse order list with smooth card animations
-   - Click on orders for details
+   - Click on orders for details with consistent navigation

 3. **Order Details**
-   - View product list
+   - View product list with fade-in animations
-   - Check order status
+   - Check order status with visual indicators
-   - See total amount
+   - See total amount calculation
+   - Navigate back with consistent right-to-left animation

 ## 🎨 UI Components

-The app uses a set of reusable components built with NativeWind:
+The app uses a set of reusable components built with NativeWind and React Native Reanimated:

 - `Button` - Custom button with various styles and states
 - `Badge` - Status and classification indicators
 - `Input` - Form input fields
 - `SafeContainer` - Safe area wrapper for screens
+- `AnimatedHeader` - Dynamic header with smooth animations and context-aware content

 ## 🎨 Design System